Shulem Moskovitz

-Shulem Moskovitz (23 November 1877 – 14 January 1958), known as the Shotzer Rebbe, was a Romanian hasidic Rabbi.
-He was a descendant of the famed chasidic Rebbe Yechiel Mikhl of Zlotshov.
+Shulem Moskovitz (23 November 1877 – 14 January 1958), known as the Shotzer Rebbe, was a Romanian hasidic rabbi.
+He was a descendant of the famed hasidic Rebbe Yechiel Michel of Zlotshov.

 Background

 Moskovitz emigrated to London, England, before World War II, settling in Stamford Hill, a part of London where not many hasidic Jews lived then.
 In London, he became known as the Shotzer Rebbe.
 He established a Beis Medrash affiliated to the Union of Orthodox Hebrew Congregations.

 Rabbi Shulem was the son of Rabbi Mordechai Yosef Moshe of Sulitza.
 He married Shlomtza, his first cousin, the daughter of his father's brother, Rabbi Meir, and his first wife, Dinah.

 The Shotzer Rebbe wrote several volumes of Torah commentaries named Daas Sholom, are arranged according to the order of Perek Shira.
 He was a genius both in the revealed Torah and in Kabbala, and lived a lifestyle of holiness and simplicity.